farhatnadim/ComputationalMath/Linear_Algebra_Strang_fifth_edition/AllDef.md

 Q: What does it mean for a set of vectors to span a subspace ?
 A: A set of vectors spans a space if their linear combinations fill the space.

+Q: What does it mean for two vectors spaces to be the same
+A: Two vectors are the same if they can be written as a linear combination of each others